boazbk/tcs/lec_14_PvsNP.md

 For example, it is clearly much easier to find a better Chess-playing algorithm when, given any algorithm $P$, you can find the smallest algorithm $P'$ that plays Chess better than $P$.
 Moreover, as we mentioned above, much of machine learning (and statistical reasoning in general) is about finding "simple" concepts that explain the observed data, and if $\mathbf{NP}=\mathbf{P}$, we could search for such concepts automatically for any notion of "simplicity" we see fit.
 In fact, we could even "skip the middle man" and do an automatic search for the learning algorithm with smallest generalization error.
-Ultimately the field of Artificial Intelligence is about trying to "shortcut" billions of years of evolution to obtain artificial programs that match (or beat) the performance of natural ones, and a fast algorithm for $\mathbf{NP}$ would provide the ultimate shortcut.^[One interesting theory is that  $\mathbf{P}=\mathbf{NP}$ and evolution has already discovered this algorithm, which we are already using without realizing it.
+Ultimately the field of Artificial Intelligence is about trying to "shortcut" billions of years of evolution to obtain artificial programs that match (or beat) the performance of natural ones, and a fast algorithm for $\mathbf{NP}$ would provide the ultimate shortcut.
+(One interesting theory is that  $\mathbf{P}=\mathbf{NP}$ and evolution has already discovered this algorithm, which we are already using without realizing it.
 At the moment, there seems to be very little evidence for such a scenario.
-In fact, we have some partial results in the other direction showing that, regardless of whether $\mathbf{P}=\mathbf{NP}$,  many types of  "local search" or "evolutionary"  algorithms require exponential time to solve 3SAT and other $\mathbf{NP}$-hard problems.]
+In fact, we have some partial results in the other direction showing that, regardless of whether $\mathbf{P}=\mathbf{NP}$,  many types of  "local search" or "evolutionary"  algorithms require exponential time to solve 3SAT and other $\mathbf{NP}$-hard problems.)

 More generally, a faster algorithm for $\mathbf{NP}$ problems would be immensely useful in any field where one is faced with computational or quantitative problems$-$ which is basically all fields of science, math, and engineering.
 This will not only help with concrete problems such as designing a better bridge, or finding a better drug, but also with addressing basic mysteries such as trying to find scientific theories or "laws of nature".